William E. Carson (conservationist): Federal parks

 Carson also met with federal officials.
 In February 1931, he discussed the proposed George Washington Memorial Parkway with officials in the Hoover administration.
 Carson participated in transferring land to the National Park Service which became Richmond National Battlefield Park in 1934.
 Other important Civil War battlefields were discussed by the Fredericksburg and Spotsylvania National Battlefield Commission, and Congressman R. Walton Moore succeeded V.M.
 Fleming as member of that board during Carson's VDC tenure, but that battlefield dedication occurred in 1935 (in the Roosevelt administration after Carson's tenure).
 In 1932 Governor Pollard proclaimed Carson as the outstanding public servant in the state.
 The New York Southern Society also awarded him its Parchment of Distinction that year, which he shared with Douglas Southall Freeman (known for his civil war histories) and John D. Rockefeller Jr. (who created Colonial Williamsburg.

 Many people living in mountainous areas of Virginia did not have proper title to their homesteads, even though ancestors had lived there for generations.
 This proved a severe problem for the 1300 families living in the proposed Shenandoah National Park, many of whom received appraisals for far less than they thought their property worth.
 While people with proper titles received compensation pursuant to the state blanket condemnation statute drafted by A.C.
 Carson, those without titles (half of those within the park were tenants or squatters) were subject to eviction without compensation.
 One landowner, Thomas J. Rudacille, filed a lawsuit in state court, arguing that the condemnation was designed to benefit the federal government (not the state) and thus violated the state constitution.
 The Virginia Supreme Court upheld the law in January 1931, requiring the state to prove the value of each parcel and to pay the owners.
 By the end of March, condemnation proceedings had been filed in all affected counties.
-By January 1932, (as with the case of Smoky Mountain National Park to the south), land acquisition costs had increased, so Virginia's Governor reduced the original planned acreage by half (from 325,000 to 160,000 acres).
+By January 1932, (as with the case of Smoky Mountain National Park to the south), land acquisition costs had increased, so Virginia's Governor reduced the original planned acreage by half and eliminated some of the highest priced parcels (thus reducing size 325,000 to 160,000 acres).
 Carson also announced that a 15-mile portion of Skyline Drive would be opened between October 12 until November 30, 1932 (during the peak autumn foliage season, weather permitting).
 Carson also announced large donations totaling over $213,000 from wealthy non-Virginians, including the estate of Thomas Edison, as well as from Edsel Ford and John D. Rockefeller III.
 He also announced that creditors for a tract totaling 22,000 acres in Rockingham County (about an eighth of the acreage minimum the federal government required for the park's creation) had accepted $2 per acre.